Construction Software Pricing UK: What You'll Actually Pay in 2026

 Quick Answer

 UK construction software typically costs £20-£375+ per user per month, with enterprise solutions requiring £10k-£50k implementation fees.
-Free options exist (like BuildersAI, which is free during beta), but most established platforms hide pricing behind sales calls.
+Free trials and tiers exist (BuildersAI offers a 14-day free trial with every feature), but most established platforms hide pricing behind sales calls.
 Budget £30-£50/user/month for SMEs, £100-£200/user/month for mid-market, and expect 6-figure annual spends for enterprise deployments with hidden costs adding 30-80% to advertised prices.

 Ever clicked “Get Pricing” on a construction software website only to be greeted by a contact form?
 You’re not alone.
 The construction software industry has mastered the art of pricing opacity, treating basic cost information like a state secret.